MarkDekker/CarND-Behavioral-Cloning-P3/project_writeup.md

 ## Model Architecture and Training Strategy

-### Model Architecture
+### **Model Architecture**

-MThis project employs the end-to-end deep neural network proposed by NVIDIA.
+This project employs the end-to-end deep neural network proposed by nVidia.
 Architecture consists of five convolutional layers and another three fully connected layers.
 The only real change made to the original model  is that the RGB colour space was used as opposed to the Y’UV colour space.
 This is done because the driving simulator output is in RGB, yet I believe that the Y’UV colour space would have been more appropriate.
 It has the advantage of having one channel that is essentially a grayscale image while the other two channels define the colour of the image.
 Intuitively this feels like it would make it easier for the network to interpret the images.

 A more detailed description of the model architecture can be found in the table below: